khirsch/FoCo/README.md

 To install:

-1. Clone this repository to your desktop `git clone https://github.com/khirsch/FoCo.git`
+1. Clone this repository to your desktop: `git clone https://github.com/khirsch/FoCo.git`
-2. Navigate to the FoCo folder
+2. Navigate to the 'FoCo' folder
 3. Run the following commands in this order:
   * `$ npm install`
   * `$ bower install`